 44 Top Wildlife Parks And Reserves In Africa

-Some parks are private, while others are run by governments.
+Some parks are private, while governments run others.
 Either way, these parks help to preserve many endangered species.
 Here are the most popular ones.

 Botswana